-In June, a bi-partisan group of lawmakers from California and Oregon (including Democratic Sens.
-Ron Wyden and Jeff Merkley and Republican Rep. Greg Walden) drafted a letter to current Interior Secretary Ryan Zinke asking for a more reliable supply of water to the Klamath Refuges.
+In June, the California Waterfowl Association took up this thread, sending a letter to current Interior Secretary Ryan Zinke asking for a more reliable supply of water to the Klamath refuges.

 The letter specifically asks for the bureau to negotiate high-priority water delivery contract (it would technically be a memorandum of agreement) for the refuges.

 Refuge and Reclamation staff say they had a preliminary meeting in June to discuss a way forward.

 The letter also requests that the up-coming revision of the biological opinion should include changes to water delivery restriction on the refuges because “the criteria under the current biological opinion are almost impossible to meet.”

 And this has never been more evident than this year: The entire Klamath Basin is lousy with water and Lower Klamath Refuge and the hundreds of species of birds that use it have been left with the liquid equivalent of scraps.

 This is the first story in a three-part series on the wildlife refuges of the Klamath Basin and water in the arid West.
 Coming Tuesday: The abundance of birds may give the impression that the Klamath refuges are giving wildlife what they need.
 That's actually not the case.